 Aldesleukin is a synthetic version of, which is a that is made naturally in the body.
-Interleukin-2 helps activate the immune system to make more immune cells and stimulates existing immune cells to fight infections, such as HIV infection.3,11 Researchers have studied whether aldesleukin can increase the number and survival of immune cells and boost the immune system.
-Aldesleukin has also been studied as part of a strategy to reduce the .12-15
+Interleukin-2 helps activate the immune system to make more immune cells and stimulates existing immune cells to fight infections, such as HIV infection.3,11 Researchers have studied whether aldesleukin can help modify how the immune system functions as part of a strategy to treat HIV infection.12-15

 How are clinical trials of investigational drugs conducted?